 Brooke joined Watsi on August 21st, 2014.
-Four years ago, Brooke joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brooke's most recent donation traveled 1,900 miles to support Nerold, a 5-year-old boy from Haiti, to fund surgery for his hydrocephalus condition.
+30 other people also joined Watsi on that day!
+Brooke's most recent donation traveled 8,200 miles to support Natinael, a sweet and shy boy from Ethiopia, to fund life-changing surgery to heal his birth condition.

 Nerold is a 5-year-old boy from Haiti.
 He is cherished by his family who want to see him healthy and active as he grows.
 Nerold has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of his condition, Nerold underwent surgery but has been experiencing problems with a shunt he had placed 6 months ago.
 It began to malfunction causing him infection and severe pain from the increasing pressure in his head.
 Without treatment, Nerold will experience severe physical and developmental delays.
 Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for Nerold at Hospital Bernard Mevs that will treat his hydrocephalus.
 This is the only site in the country where this care is currently available and the procedure is scheduled to take place on November 19th.
 This critical treatment will place a new shunt to drain the excess fluid from Nerold's brain to reduce intracranial pressure and greatly improve his quality of life.
 With proper treatment, Nerold will hopefully develop into a strong, healthy young boy.
 Nerold's mother shared that she was devastated when the original shunt stopped working.
 She is relieved that with this new surgery he will continue to have a chance for a happy life.